lilaspourpre/acl-2020/_pages/home.md

 {: .notice--info}

 **Nov 5, 2019**.
 The [blog post on arXiv and double submissions](/blog/arxiv-papers-double-submissions/) by PC chairs has been updated with answers to some more FAQs.
 {: .notice--info}

-**Nov 3, 2019**.
-A new sign-up process for authors and reviewers has been introduced at ACL2020.
-The latest [blog post](/blog/author-reviewer-profile/) by PC chairs provides detailed instructions on how to sign up.
-{: .notice--info}

 <div class="text-center">